 Colorful Boho Style Bedrooms

 The color scheme of this modern boho style features a contrast of earth tones and bright hues, giving it a dramatic flair.
-The less than perfect style of the room gives it a casual charm that designs with new furniture lack.
+The less-than-perfect style of the room gives it a casual charm that spaces with all new furniture lack.

 Boho Style Window Coverings

-If you want to embrace the boho chic, try an original window curtain.
-You can use bohemian style dresses, shirts, and scarves as window coverings.
-This example features hot pink pillows against a soft pastel color palette for soothing contrast.
+Try an original window curtain if you want to embrace boho curtains styles.
+You can use bohemian-style dresses, shirts, and scarves as window coverings.
+This example features hot pink boho pillows against a soft pastel color palette for soothing contrast.

 Rustic Boho Style

-This bohemian style living room is mixed with the rustic foundation of the room’s interior design.
-Notice the exposed beams and wood stained window and door frames.
+This boho-style living room is mixed with the rustic foundation of the room’s interior design.
+Notice the exposed beams and wood-stained window and door frames.
 The colors, patterns, and textures all contribute to the relaxed boho vibes of the room.

 One of the easiest ways to achieve a boho vibe would be to decorate your walls with eclectic photos.
-Also, mix a kilim style rug and colorful pillows.
+Mix a kilim-style rug and colorful pillows.

 Boho Style Chic Living Room